catalint/neodm/README.md

 Changes
 ===

+3.2.0 : allow setRelationship & set to be used with simple object and not just Model instance or id

-breaking: v3 no longer relies on neo4j id's and sets own `id` property if not set in model declaration
+**breaking:** v3 no longer relies on neo4j id's and sets own `id` property if not set in model declaration

 Usage
 ===